LAWN BOWLING ETIQUETTE

 Dress appropriately and ensure that you know the dress code for each game or match in which you are taking part.
 Always show respect for your opponent(s) by arriving in time and allow sufficient time to change before the game.
 Always remember that when playing on another green, you are an ambassador for the Northaw & Cuffley Bowling Club.

 Please enter and leave the bowling green by the steps provided.
 Avoid walking across rinks when other people are playing and do not stand or sit on the banks while waiting to play.
-The artificial banks will stand some abuse but people sitting on the banks tend to place their feet on the edge of the green causing serious damage.
+The artificial banks will stand some abuse but people sitting on the banks tend to place their feet on the edge of the green, which can cause serious damage.

 It is customary to introduce yourself and shake hands with your opponent(s) both before play starts and after the game is finished.